nishancm/Data_Science_Portfolio/Natural_Language_Processing/Relationship_of_words/README.md

 # Introduction

-In this project we are using results from the [Stanford GLoVE](https://nlp.stanford.edu/projects/glove/) project.
+This project use results from the [Stanford GLoVE](https://nlp.stanford.edu/projects/glove/) project.
 In simple terms GloVe provides a vector representation of the words (e.g. 300 dimension space).
 And this vector representation of the words can be used identify relationships between the words.

 # The project